cockroachdb/docs/src/current/v23.2/molt-verify.md

 ## Limitations

-- While verifying data, MOLT Verify pages 20,000 rows at a time by default, and row values can change in between, which can lead to temporary inconsistencies in data.
+- While verifying data, MOLT Verify pages 20,000 rows at a time by default, and row values can change between batches, which can lead to temporary inconsistencies in data.
 Enable `--live` mode to have the tool retry verification on these rows.
 You can also change the row batch size using the `--row_batch_size` [flag](#flags).
 - MySQL enums and set types are not supported.
 - MOLT Verify checks for collation mismatches on [primary key]({% link {{ page.version.version }}/primary-key.md %}) columns.
 This may cause validation to fail when a [`STRING`]({% link {{ page.version.version }}/string.md %}) is used as a primary key and the source and target databases are using different [collations]({% link {{ page.version.version }}/collate.md %}).
 - MOLT Verify only supports comparing one MySQL database to a whole CockroachDB schema (which is assumed to be `public`).